BIOP/ijp-imagetoatlas/installation.md

   * `elastix` or `elastix.sh`
   * `transformix` or `transformix.sh`

 On following startups, you normally won't need to change anything in this window.
+The cached atlas data will be detected, preventing a new download.